-All content or other materials available on the Sites, including but not limited to code, images, text, layouts, arrangements, displays, illustrations, audio and video clips, HTML files and other content are the property of Columbia Business School and/or its affiliates or licensors and are protected by copyright, patent and/or other proprietary intellectual property rights under the United States and foreign laws.
-In consideration for your agreement to the terms and conditions contained here, Columbia Business School grants you a personal, non-exclusive, non-transferable license to access and use the Sites.
+All content or other materials available on the online learning platform, including but not limited to code, images, text, layouts, arrangements, displays, illustrations, audio and video clips, HTML files and other content, are the property of Columbia Business School and/or its affiliates or licensors and are protected by copyright, patent, and/or other proprietary intellectual property rights under the United States and foreign laws.
+Columbia Business School grants you a personal, non-exclusive, non-transferable license to access and use the Sites.
 You may download material from the Sites only for your own personal, non-commercial use.
-You may not otherwise copy, reproduce, retransmit, distribute, publish, commercially exploit or otherwise transfer any material, nor may you modify or create derivatives works of the material.
-The burden of determining that your use of any information, software or any other content on the Site is permissible rests with you.
+You may not otherwise copy, reproduce, retransmit, distribute, publish, commercially exploit, or otherwise transfer any material, nor may you modify or create derivatives works of the material.
+The burden of determining that your use of any information, software, or any other content on the Site is permissible rests with you.

 Modifications to Site

 Columbia Business School reserves the right, for any reason or no reason, in our sole discretion and without notice, to terminate, change, suspend, or discontinue any aspect of the Site, including without limitation, information, data, text, music, sound, photographs, graphics, video, messages, courses, Materials, features, and/or hours of availability, and we will not be liable to you or to any third party for doing so.
 We may also impose rules and limits on the use of the Site or restrict your access to part, or the entire, Site without notice or penalty.